 The pricing models found in using SaaS WMS means that small to medium sized business have instant access to the best technology around.
 This quickly puts them on a par with some of the largest companies in the world, and gives you a significant advantage over any immediate competitor that is using an outdated or less robust system.
 Working on a subscription based service, the package will cover 24 hour support, 7 days a week, maintenance, upgrades, ongoing product development and of course, security of your inventory data.

 This is invaluable for warehouse managers who need to gain quick access to their warehouse inventory when they are away from the office.
 Because it is internet based, then the information can be reached at any time and from any location, provided there is an internet connection available.
 Should they be needed, this enables management to initiate quick changes even if there are not physically on the premises.
 This sort of flexibility is the ideal situation for any business, as it leaves no operational situation out of their control.

 The implementation of Horizontal Carousel Storage Systems has increased significantly over the past few years, as warehouses that require solutions for parts delivery, high speed automated picking or sortation applications search for long-term answers.
+More and more distribution centers are looking for modern and efficient storage solutions.
+Automated horizontal carousels can be flexibly adapted to deal with all the tasks of a modern distribution center.
 What these systems have enabled companies to do is improve speed of storage and retrieval of goods in a way that is both cost-effective and reliable without having to compromise.

 How It Works